 You’re on the search for the perfect wedding photographer that will capture the essence of your day that you’ll spend months planning and you’re assuming that you’ll own the photos and can do what you like with them?
 You could be so wrong.
-Over the years as a wedding photographer I’ve learned that UK copyright is often misunderstood.
+Over the years as a wedding photographer in Dundee, Perth and Angus I’ve learned that UK copyright is often misunderstood.
 In this blog I’m going to dispel the most common wedding photography copyright myths so you know exactly what to ask potential photographers and can choose the photographer that’s right for you.

 Am I allowed to print and share my wedding photos?
 Everything you need to know about wedding photography copyright and licences